It’s common to assume that if a product is of high quality, it will sell, and if it’s of low quality, it won’t.

 They also buy any new parts, gear and apparel.
 On top of this, when they need to upgrade their bike, they go through Harley Davidson as well.
-Many customers even seek out and discover information about any new products Harley comes out with.
+Many customers even seek out and discover information about new products Harley comes out with.

 This type of retention is truly powerful and speaks to the importance of brand equity.

 With these benefits in mind, I’ll next move on to some of the unique ways to increase and strengthen your brand equity.

 Now comes the fun part: building up your brand equity.
 I’m going to provide a simple approach to bolster your own equity.

 This should help get the creative juices flowing, and you’ll soon be visualizing your own brand in each of these processes.

 These strategies will show you the possibilities of all the helpful tools working in unison and make it simple to imagine how you would fit into them.